 The byproducts of control are all traced back to music notation.

 Musicality, dynamics, endurance, speed, and power are all byproducts of control.
 They result from being able to count music and apply sticking, which is all linked back to understanding the notation.
 You can choose not to take this path, but you may eventually experience a plateau in your development.
 You might also develop some bad habits along the way.

-By understanding music notation, you will also be able to communicate with other musicians, have access to the myriad of great resources available to you, and if your goal is to take this “drumming thing” to a higher level, then you will most certainly be more employable.
-But for the purpose of learning, it really just makes the process more understandable, and will set you off on the right track to becoming a more rounded, musical drummer.
-It is also worth noting that reading takes away the need to commit every note, groove and drum fill to memory - something you will be glad of in the early days of drumming.
+By understanding music notation, you will also be able to communicate with other musicians and access the myriad of great resources available to you.
+It will set you off on the right track to becoming a more rounded musical drummer.
+It is also worth noting that reading takes away the need to commit every note, beat, and drum fill to memory - something you will be glad of in the early days of drumming.

 If you have any questions about this article, please email [email protected].